Merchant category code

-Assignment of MCCs
+Assignment of codes

 MCCs are assigned either by merchant type (e.g., one for hotels, one for office supply stores, etc.) or by merchant name (e.g., 3000 for United Airlines) and is assigned to a merchant by a credit card company when the business first starts accepting that card as a form of payment.
 The same business may code differently with different credit cards, and different sections or departments of a store may code differently.

-Uses of MCCs
+Uses of codes

 An MCC reflects the primary category in which a merchant does business and may be used: